Xeavin/The-Insurgents-Graveyard/README.md

 ### v1.4.0
 - Added a fomod that allows easy installation of all scripts via a mod manager (e.g. Vortex).
-- **Always Spawn Treasures:** Added a config that allows toggling whether or not unique treasures should be able to spawn more than once.
+- **Always Spawn Treasures**: Added a config that allows toggling whether or not unique treasures should be able to spawn more than once.
 - Added a **No Overhead Party HP Bars** and **No Overhead Foe HP Bars** option (remnants from The Insurgent's Vision v1.2.0).
 - Cleaned up a few scripts.